FUTURAPOLIS HEALTH: CELEBRATING THE FACULTY'S 800TH ANNIVERSARY

 800 Years of the Montpellier School of Medicine: How Many Epidemics?

-Montpellier, the Oldest Medical School in the World: Fact or Fiction? – by Prof. Thierry Lavabre Bertrand, hematologist, Ph.D. in History, and Vice Dean of the Montpellier-Nîmes Faculty of Medicine, with Prof. François Olivier Touati, Dean of the Faculty of Arts and Letters at the University of Tours, and Prof. Jacques Verger, Professor Emeritus at Sorbonne University
+Montpellier, Home to the World’s Oldest School of Medicine: True or False? – by Prof. Thierry Lavabre Bertrand, hematologist, Ph.D. in history, and Vice Dean of the Montpellier-Nîmes School of Medicine, with Prof. François Olivier Touati, Dean of the Faculty of Arts and Letters at the University of Tours, and Prof. Jacques Verger, Professor Emeritus at Sorbonne University

 • A BOOTH DEDICATED TO THE 800TH ANNIVERSARY